ammarshahin/LearningPython/README.md

-This repo is for learning the basics of python
+This repository  is for learning the basics of python